What is evaporative cooling

 During the evaporative cooling process, water is evaporated in a stream of air and passes from a liquid to a gas.
 This transition requires energy, which is extracted from the air in the form of heat.
 As a result of this process, the air is cooled down.

-This evaporative cooling process can be applied in several ways:
+This evaporative cooling process can be applied in several ways: a

 For a clear overview of what these different methods entail, check out our page about ‘two stage evaporative cooling’.